Article

 7. Highlight individuals and teams

 If a team or individual does something great everyone should know about it.
-Don’t leave it to the press to report that Milly in sales has raised $5,000 for charity – invite people to share their achievements, get social, and communicate them internally.
+Don’t leave it to the press to report that Milly in sales has raised $5,000 for charity – invite people to share their achievements through key messages, get social, and communicate them internally.
 This can apply to both work and personal successes.
 For example:

 • Promotions